 Tropical Isle is the home of the world famous Hand Grenade.
 The neon green specialty drink is considered the strongest beverage in New Orleans, and it tastes like it.
 The bar itself is nothing more than an homage to its drink.
 There are large stuffed Hand Grenades covering the walls and ceilings, glowing neon in the black-light.
 Although famous, Tropical Isle is representative of many of the “bars” you find on Bourbon Street—a place where you stop, grab a “Go-Cup” and keep walking.

 Out of the way, on the Edge of the French Quarter, Bar Tonique serves up craft cocktails, rare liquors, fine wines by the glass, and beers from an eclectic selection.
-This bar's low profile, keeps the candle lit watering hole filled with known locals and well informed tourists with a taste for top of the line libations.
-The typical patron tends to appreciate the bar's homemade syrups, fresh juices and care that is used to create each drink along with the laid back atmosphere far from the typical bar on Bourbon Street.
+This bar's low profile keeps the candle-lit watering hole filled with known locals and well-informed tourists with a taste for top-of-the-line libations.
+The typical patron tends to appreciate the bar's homemade syrups, fresh juices, and care put in to create each drink with a laid-back atmosphere far from the typical bars on Bourbon Street.

 Young at heart, warm and full of fun!
 These are terms that one uses to describe the owner of Mayfair Lounge, Miss Gertie.
 And her evergreen undying spirit keeps the place brimming with positive energy.
 One place where a newcomer never feels like one.
 Colorful lights, happening crowd and very reasonably priced cocktails served with a delighted smile are just a few of the many reasons which will make you come back for more.
 So if you've had a harrowing time at the office or a very messy breakup, this is the place to rejuvenate your battered soul with some of the simple old world charm along with a young wild dose of fun!

-Common cocktails and draft beer can’t be found behind the bar at Cure.
-Instead, Cure’s menu features carefully crafted cocktails made only from premium ingredients, as well as a selection of the best in bottled brews.
+Cure has an interesting menu that features carefully crafted cocktails made only from premium ingredients, as well as a selection of the best in bottled brews.
 This elegant bar, housed in a carefully restored fire station with towering ceilings and picturesque arches, features a cozy courtyard for mild evenings.
-Hungry patrons can satisfy their cravings with one of the small plate offerings.
-Cure is a smoke-free bar.
+Hungry patrons can satisfy their cravings with any one or more of their lip-smacking small plate offerings.